fedsa/front-end-conf-website/pages/about.md

 - [Leandri Nieuwoudt](https://github.com/Lean3Viljoen94)
 - [Schalk Venter](https://github.com/schalkventer)

 However, all work done by the team is exclusively after-hours and with no monetary compensation.
-All revenue goes directly to [Front-end Development South Africa](https://fedsa.org/), a registered non-profit (NPC Number: 2020/159987/08) which covers the operation costs of Frontend Conf.
+All revenue goes directly to [Frontend Development South Africa](https://fedsa.org/), a registered non-profit (NPC Number: 2020/159987/08) which covers the operation costs of Frontend Conf.
 As such, the team is limited by our after-hours capacity and leave days leading up to and during the event.
 If our above values and goal resonate with you, please consider getting involved as a volunteer by reaching out to [info@fedsa.org](mailto:info@fedsa.org).